 If you have any questions or concerns please don’t hesitate to ask our Nursing team or Surgeon.

-If your accident is ACC there may be types of help you can get after surgery at home.
+If your accident is ACC there may be additional types of help available to you at home.

 After you leave the hospital